 Possible complications of ear pinning in Indiana surgery include blood clots, infection or the formation of scar tissue.
 Please discuss any questions or concerns you may have with Dr. Robinson during your consultation at Indiana Plastic Surgery.

 Contact us to schedule a consultation with board certified Indiana plastic surgeon Dr. David Robinson in his Valparaiso or Munster offices.
-Call (866) 613-2100 or (219) 5130-2100 to get started.
+Call (219) 5130-2100 to get started.
 At two convenient locations in Indiana, Service areas include: Munster, Valparaiso, Schererville, Highland, Merrillville, Gary, Hobart, Portage, St. John, Hammond, Griffith, Chesterton, La Porte, Michigan City and Southbend Indiana.
 Dr Robinson meets with local residents as well as prospective patients from Chicago, South Holland, Lansing, Homewood, Flossmoor, Orland Park, Frankfort, Tinley Park & Oak Lawn, Illinois.